bpk68/gatsby-netlify-cms/src/pages/blog/2019-04-26-using-parcel-bundler-as-a-webpack-alternative.md

 templateKey: blog-post
 title: Using Parcel bundler as a Webpack alternative
 date: 2019-04-26T07:06:11.293Z
-featured: true
+featured: false
 featuredimage: /img/blog-parcel-bundler-alternative.jpg
 description: >-
   Parcel JS is a Webpack alternative that helps you build modern JavaScript projects.
 If you're looking for a simple Webpack alternative, try this Parcel JS starter kit.
 tags:
   - Development
   - JavaScript